NikolasMarkou/blind_image_denoising/README.md

 * resnet
 * resnet with sparse constraint
 * resnet with on/off gates
-* all the above models with multiscale processing
+* all the above models with multi-scale processing

 ## Training
 1. prepare training input